Book family-friendly attractions

 - Visit the Science Museum to ogle the Command Module of Apollo 10, a spacecraft that went around the moon in 1969.

-- See Egyptian mummies at the British Museum.
+- See Egyptian mummies during a visit to the British Museum.

-- Gen up on modern art with the whole family at Tate Modern.
+- Brush up on your knowledge of modern art and get creative with kids activities at Tate Modern.

 - Be wowed by the street entertainers in Covent Garden.

-- Go on a journey through London’s past at the Museum of London.
+- Go on a journey through London’s past and learn about the history of British currency at the Bank of England Museum.

 - Learn about the history of the river Thames at the Museum of London Docklands.